awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 **Note**
 These settings can also enable you to run AWS IoT Greengrass in a Docker container\.
 For more information, see [Running AWS IoT Greengrass in a Docker Container](run-gg-in-docker-container.md)\.

-The following table lists supported AWS Lambda runtimes and the versions of AWS IoT Greengrass core software that they can run on\.
+The following table lists supported AWS Lambda runtimes and the versions of AWS IoT Greengrass Core software that they can run on\.

 ****